benrudolph/ascend.report/index.md

 These questions arose from gaps and assumptions we made when conceptualizing the SMS system as well as from the previous pilot in Esmeraldas, Ecuador.
 With our priorities set, we could now start to frame the pilot to answer these questions.
 Based on these goals, we chose to pilot FrontlineCloud.
 FrontlineCloud was an off the shelf solution for SMS that would easily let us answer these questions without having to invest vast amounts of time and resources into building our own system only to find out later that SMS perhaps wasn’t an ideal tool for refugees in an urban context.

+{% include fidelity.html %}

 ## Identifying a location

 The location and type of population you test can greatly impact the results of your pilot.
 We found it important to understand the biases that Costa Rica would bring to our results.
 There were multiple reasons for choosing San José.

-*	Interest from “the field” – At UNHCR, headquarters is known for implementing new projects on already overworked field staff.
-In the case of Costa Rica, we received a request from their office to pilot the SMS program.
+*	Interest from “the field” – in the case of Costa Rica, we received a request from their office to pilot the SMS program.
 With both headquarters and the field operation committed to working on the project, we believed the pilot would have a high probability of success.
 *	Stability within the region – while no refugee situation is truly stable, it is fair to say the refugee situation in Costa Rica is less turbulent than a place like Lebanon.
 In extreme emergency situations such as in Lebanon, where many other things are rightly prioritized over an SMS pilot.
 *	Mobile phone precedence – not all UNHCR operations work with populations that have mobile phones or even cell signal to send messages.
 In some areas, the literacy rate isn’t high enough for it to make sense to use SMS as a tool of communication.
 However, Costa Rica ended up being an ideal operation where both literacy rates and cellphone usage were quite high.[^1]